TebogoNakampe/OpenGesture-HandTracking/README.md

 This project provides C++ code to demonstrate Hand Gestures via on PC camera or depth data, namely Intel® RealSense™ depth cameras.

 The software provided here works with the currently available Intel® RealSense™ D400 depth cameras supported by librealsense2.
-XRDrive is experimental code and not an official Intel® product.
+OpenGesture is experimental code and not an official Intel® product.

 ## OpenGesture